onflow/ccf/ccf_specs.md

 Encoders SHOULD emit deterministic CCF encodings.
 However, some CCF-based protocols may not require deterministic CCF encodings.

 CCF-based protocols MUST specify when encoders are required to emit deterministic CCF encodings.
 For example:
-- A CCF-based protocol for encoding transaction arguments might want to specify that encoders MUST produce deterministic encodings of the values.
+- A CCF-based protocol that prioritizes security above performance (or requires explicitly sorted fields) might want to specify that encoders MUST produce deterministic encodings of the values.
 - A CCF-based protocol for encoding unsorted fields might want to specify that encoders are not required to produce deterministic encodings of the values (if compatibility with legacy systems is a higher priority than "Deterministic CCF Encoding Requirements").

 Decoders SHOULD check CCF encodings to determine whether they are deterministic encodings.
 CCF-based protocols MUST specify when decoders are required to check for deterministic encodings and how to handle nondeterministic encodings.